Arccoma/PX4-user_guide/en/getting_started/flight_modes.md

 If the wind blows the aircraft will drift in the direction of the wind.

 :::tip
-*Attitude mode* is the safest non-GPS manual mode for new fliers.
+*Altitude mode* is the safest non-GPS manual mode for new fliers.
 It is just like [Manual/Stabilized](#manual_stabilized_mc) mode but additionally stabilizes the vehicle altitude when the sticks are released.
 :::

 ![MC Altitude Mode](../../assets/flight_modes/altitude_MC.png)